jhymi/testable-mock-service/README.md

 # Deno Boilerplate

-This is a boilerplate project for building applications using Deno.
-It includes a basic structure with essential files to get started.
+This project is intended to work as a mock service for running integration tests against an application.
+It provides endpoints to simulate URL paths and HTTP methods, allowing you to test your application's behavior without needing a real backend service.
 ## Project Structure

 ```